Taste of the Wild Information

-The formula also includes a mix of legumes, such as Peas, and Sweet Potatoes.
-These sum to a satisfactory proportion of carbohydrates which is not overly excessive.
+The formula also includes a mix of legumes, such as Peas and Sweet Potatoes.
+These sum to a satisfactory proportion of carbohydrates, which is not overly excessive.
 These ingredients also offer a modest sum of dietary fiber to aid digestion.

 Wet Dog Food

-As we mentioned earlier, Southwest Canyon Wet Dog Food Formula featured within our Best Canned Dog Food article as one of the most nutritious formulas available at an affordable price.
+As we mentioned earlier, Southwest Canyon Wet Dog Food Formula is featured within our Best Canned Dog Food article as one of the most nutritious formulas available at an affordable price.

-These red meat ingredients are ideally suited to a dogs diet.
-The formula also contains Potato Starch which can be considered a low-quality ingredient in large portions but doesn’t appear to be significant in this recipe.
+These red meat ingredients are ideally suited to a dog’s diet.
+The formula also contains Potato Starch, which can be considered a low-quality ingredient in large portions but doesn’t appear to be significant in this recipe.

 Limited Ingredient Dog Food

-Prey is quickly establishing itself as an excellent quality Limited Ingredient dog food.
+Prey is quickly establishing itself as an excellent quality, Limited Ingredient dog food.
 Currently, there are three varieties available, Beef, Turkey, and Trout.
 Each of these formulas is very similar and contains a simple mix of ingredients.

-The nutrition of these formulas is above average, but it is likely that a significant proportion of their protein content is derived from Lentils which some would argue is inferior to animal protein.
+The nutrition of these formulas is above average, but it is likely that a significant proportion of their protein content is derived from Lentils, which some would argue is inferior to animal protein.